vignettes/articles/speed.Rmd

 algorithm is able to optimise for a model of size k

-directly and performs well for large vales of p
+directly and performs well for large vales of p.

 Continuing with the example above, if we specify an additional

-parameter in our call of the apes
+k parameter in our call of the apes function,

 then we can get the result for only one model using MIO but five models

-.
+if we solve using leaps.
 Additionally, MIO is able to solve

-means that it will be slower
+sequential behaviour of leaps means that it will be slower

-than MIO for large values of p
+than MIO for large values of p but will be faster than MIO

-due to the design of API.
+for small values of p due to the design of API.

 ## leaps